 Wild as it may seem, there is another interesting special day, celebrated on the day after Thanksgiving.
 It is called Buy Nothing Day.

-Origin of Black Friday:
+Origin and History of Black Friday:

 Ecards Who's got time for Ecards!?
 Everybody's out shopping.